firasdarwish/ore/README.md

   <-ctx.Done() // Wait for the context to be canceled
   // Perform your cleanup tasks here disposables := ore.GetResolvedScopedInstances[Disposer](ctx)
-  for _, d := range disposables {
+  //The most recently created instance will be Dispose() first for _, d := range disposables {
     _ = d.Dispose(ctx)
   }